 Proposed Text:

-“The dual polarization TRN beamforming may include the following phases (similar to the phases described in 10.43.9.5): setup phase, transmit training phase, and feedback phase from the responder as presented in Fig xx 1.
+“.

 Figure xx 1

-Dual polarization TRN beamforming shall include at least a setup phase that consists of dual polarization BRP Request from the initiator and a dual polarization BRP confirm from the responder, which is followed by a dual polarization TRN training phase and the responder’s channel measurement feedback.
+Dual polarization TRN beamforming shall include at least a setup phase that consists of BRP frame from the initiator and a BRP frame from the responder, which is followed by a TRN training phase and the responder’s channel measurement feedback as shown in Fig xx1.

-In the setup phase, to request dual polarization TRN beamforming training, an intiating STA shall transmit a frame to a responding STA that includes an EDMG BRP Request element with the following field setting:
+In the setup phase, to request dual polarization TRN beamforming training, an intiating STA shall transmit a BRP frame to a responding STA that includes an EDMG BRP Request element with the following field setting:

 Dual PolarizationTraining set to 1;